-Hire an eCommerce development team that owns the storefront, the checkout, and the integrations behind both
+How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 If you are searching for an eCommerce development team to hire, you are usually past the point where one more theme tweak fixes the problem.
 The Magento 1 store is end-of-life and the replatform date keeps slipping.
 Shopify Plus runs the DTC channel cleanly but the wholesale side is bleeding orders to a custom portal that drifts from the ERP every Friday.
 Black Friday last year cost you forty-five minutes of checkout downtime and you would rather not run that audit again.
 The unit you actually need is a pod that owns the storefront, the checkout, the integration layer, and the peak-season runbook — in that order — before it owns the next merchandising request.